neuronets/nobrainer-zoo/README.md

 # Train Example

-For training with sample dataset you do not need to pass any dataset pattern
+For training with sample dataset you do not need to pass any dataset pattern.

 ```
 nobrainer-zoo train -m neuronets/brainy